kraken175/expat-example-cpp/README.md

 # expat-example-cpp
-The Expat XML Example Code for C++, from this video: https://www.youtube.com/watch?v=SLucn4QjdBU
+This is the Expat XML Example Code repository for C++ from this video: https://www.youtube.com/watch?v=SLucn4QjdBU

+Including more flavors and so on from Kraken175.

 MinGW Building Requirements: